-Low milk supply is one of the primary reasons for breastfeeding failure and women are often seeking advice from their physicians, lactation consultants, friends and family, and good old Dr. Google on how to increase production to continue nursing successfully.
+Low milk supply is one of the primary reasons for breastfeeding failure and women are often seeking advice from their physicians, lactation consultants, friends and family, and the Web on how to increase production to continue nursing successfully.

-The primary ways to help encourage and maintain healthy breastmilk production to meet the demands of nursing babies are through diet and frequent nursing or expression of breastmilk properly.
+The primary ways to help encourage and maintain healthy breastmilk production to meet the demands of nursing babies are through diet and frequent nursing or other expression of breastmilk.

-Lactation cookies, either homemade or store-bought, are a tasty and convenient way to get additional nutrients that support milk production while helping meet the caloric needs of nursing moms.
+Lactation cookies provide additional nutrients that support milk production while helping meet the caloric needs of nursing moms.
 Remember, nursing moms need an additional 450-500 calories per day to support their hard-working bodies!

-However, there is plenty of evidence to show that well-nourished mothers who nurse or express milk frequently will create a healthy supply of breastmilk.
-The nutrients found in lactation cookie recipes can support an adequate diet for nursing moms.
+However, there is plenty of evidence to show that well-nourished mothers who nurse or express milk frequently have a better chance of producing more breast milk.

 How long does it take for lactation cookies to work?

-As with any vitamin, supplement or medication, everyone will experience results differently.
-If you begin adding lactation cookies to your diet, homemade or store-bought, you can expect to begin to see results in as little as 24 hours or within several days.
+As with any vitamin, supplement, or medication, everyone will experience results differently.
+If you begin adding lactation cookies to your diet, you can expect to begin to see results in as little as 24 hours or within several days.